simontabor/qp/README.md

   cleanShutdown: true, // default: false. set to true to have all workers complete all jobs prior to process exit
   shutdownCB: function() { process.exit() }, // default: process.exit. set to you own function to handle exits cleanly
   noInfo: true, // default: false. set to true to disable arbitary job data (id only). reduces redis usage **BETA**
-  pubSub: false // default: true. set to false to disable redis pubsub (used for the server/UI) which will reduce redis load });
+  pubSub: false, // default: true. set to false to disable redis pubsub (used for the server/UI) which will reduce redis load
+  noBlock: true, // default: false. set to true to not use blpop on redis (reduces number of connections),
+  checkInterval: 20 // default: 200. if noBlock is true, number of ms to wait if no job is returned before checking again });

 var q = qp.getQueue('test');